QuarkNerd/blog/bjedrzejewski/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

 ## Data Model

-Having data model that can live both as JSON and Java object is very beneficial, as it lets the developers make full use of the strong typing found in Java.
+Having a data model that can live both as JSON and Java object is very beneficial, as it lets the developers make full use of the strong typing found in Java.
 The only item we will use in this API is a `Task` and it's definition will be very simple.
 It is also making use of Jackson: